Lower Zambezi Canoe Safaris

-Private lower Zambezi canoe safaris can be arranged for up to 8 people in a party.
+- Private lower Zambezi canoe safaris could be arranged for up to 8 people in a party.

-Kariba rendezvous 07:30; “check-in”, briefing and walk down into the Gorge.
-Lunch, siesta and paddle down to Crocodile Rocks Island for overnight camp.
+Kariba rendezvous 07:30 for a briefing and walk down into the Gorge.
+Demonstration and paddle to lunch, siesta over the heat of the day, paddle down to Crocodile Rocks Island to overnight camp.

-Early rise, paddle, brunch, paddle, lunch, siesta and paddle on to overnight camp on Trichelia Island near Mucheni in Mana Pools.
+Early rise, breakfast and then paddle, lunch, siesta and mid afternoon paddle onto overnight camp on Trichelia Island near Mucheni in Mana Pools.

-Early rise, paddle, brunch, paddle, lunch and siesta.
+Early rise, breakfast then paddle, lunch and siesta.
 The trip passes Mana Pools HQ at Nyamepi, paddle on to overnight camp on Chikwenya Island in Mana Pools.

-Early rise, paddle, brunch, paddle, lunch, siesta and paddle on to overnight camp at False Gorge.
+Early tea/coffee, paddle breakfast en-route to lunch, siesta and paddle on to overnight camp at False Gorge.
 Near Shamashanga G Camp.
 That's the old hunting and fishing camp in the Sapi Safari Area.

 Early rise, breakfast and paddle to the take-out point at Kanyemba.
 This is the end of the full 10 day canoe trip.
 A hot and dusty 7 hour drive back to Kariba follows.
 ETA in Kariba is 16:00